ngugimuchangi/alx-higher_level_programming/0x03-python-data_structures/README.md

 11. Function that delete the item at a specific position in list
 12. Completing source code to switch value of a and b
 12. Check existence of palindrome in a list
-13. C function that prints basic info on a Python list
+13. C function that prints basic info about a Python list
+> Size of the list
+> Allocated memory
+> Elements in the list